Icinga/icinga-powershell-kickstart/README.md

-# Icinga Framework Kickstarter
+# Icinga Powershell Framework Kickstarter

-This PowerShell Script will provide an easy way to get the Icinga Framework including the Agent fully installed and configured on your system.
+This PowerShell Script provides an easy way to get the Icinga Powershell Framework with plugins and the Icinga Agent fully installed and configured on your system.

-This Script will download a PowerShell script file from either GitHub or from a custom source you provide.
+This script downloads a PowerShell script file from either GitHub or from a custom source you provide.

-Once loaded, it will be executed and asking you plenty of questions on how and where to install the PowerShell Framework for Icinga and where to get it.
+Once loaded, it will be executed and asks all required questions on how and where to install the PowerShell Framework for Icinga and where to get it.

 ## Installation